-I was recently talking to a very friendly and capable reporter for a window industry trade magazine (yes that’s a thing) about partial projects.
-That’s the term for projects that include some, but not all of the windows in the house.
-You can read his article with some pithy quotes from yours truly, but the conversation got me thinking that this is a topic our readers are probably interested in.
+I was recently talking to a very friendly and capable reporter for a window industry trade magazine (yes that’s a thing) about partial projects. ย That’s the term for projects that include some, but not all of the windows in the house. ย The conversation got me thinking that this is a topic our readers are probably interested in.

 Before we get into the meat of this topic I’ll suggest that if you’re considering a partial project because of the cost you may want to make sure you’re talking to the type of company that offers fair and reasonable pricing.